Photo: Students hold up their wildlife trading cards during a presentation.

-During the presentations, KWCAO volunteers use educational props to help the students learn about wildlife, it’s importance and the benefits of conservation.
-They field questions and dispel common myths that wildlife is harmful or only there as a source of monetary income.
+During the presentations, KWCAO volunteers use educational props to help the students learn about wildlife, its importance, and the benefits of conservation.
+They field questions and dispel common myths that wildlife is harmful or only valuable as a source of monetary income.
 Some presentations are indoors and some are outdoors and the students are so excited to participate.
-Wildlife conservation is not included in the typical school curriculum so for most, this is their first time learning to identify the animals, hearing about how they live and care for families of their own.
+Wildlife conservation is not included in the typical school curriculum so for most, this is their first time learning to identify the animals, and hearing about how they live and care for families of their own.
 For some, this is their very first positive connection to nature.
 Using props such as masks and animal models brings an added sense of enthusiasm from the students.

 Photo: Wildlife masks help students learn about different species.